ShiyangXiao/ShiyangXiao.github.io/content/authors/admin/_index.md

 My name is Shiyang Xiao.
 I am a Ph.D. candidate in the Maxwell School of Citizenship and Public Affairs at Syracuse University, advised by Professor Yilin Hou.
 I am on the academic job market for 2023-24.

 My research interests span the fields of public administration, policy process, bureaucracy, intergovernmental relations, and public budgeting and finance.
 Methodologically, I have a strong interest in applying computational text analysis methods to social science research.
-My work has been published in peer-reviewed journals, including Journal of Public Administration Research and Theory, Public Budgeting & Finance, Socius, and the online column at China Public Administration Review.
+My work has been published in peer-reviewed journals, including {{% staticref "uploads/jpart.pdf" "newtab" %}}_Journal of Public Administration Research and Theory_{{% /staticref %}}, _Public Budgeting & Finance_, _Socius: Sociological Research for a Dynamic World_, and the online column at _China Public Administration Review_.

 If you have any question, feel free to email me at sxiao11@syr.edu.